Science Fiction Accelerator

 Solar Power and Batteries

 Solar power will be key to providing energy for most if not all of the required power for all of the infrastructural and living needs on the red planet.
 The Tesla Solar Roof is a cheap, thin, highly-modular solar power generation system.
 Storing this energy on Mars will require batteries.
 The Gigafactories are solar-powered battery production facilities that are designed to be energy self-reliant.
-They are producing Powerpacks for Tesla Automotive and building Powerwalls for consumer and industrial energy storage.
-The Martian Gigafactory will be modeled on these terrestrial examples.
+In Elon's mind, the Martian Gigafactory will be modeled on these terrestrial examples.